ibm-cloud-docs/Cloudant/operator/configure_cluster.md

 For development and testing purposes, the `spec.devMode` field can be set to `true`.
 This disables the anti-affinity rules, allowing multi-node clusters to be deployed to a single-node test environment (for example, [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/){: new_window}{: external} / [CodeReady containers](https://developers.redhat.com/products/codeready-containers){: new_window}{: external}.

-## Persistant storage
+## Persistent storage
 {: #couchdb-storage}

-Persistant storage can be attached by specifying the `spec.storageClass` field.
+Persistent storage can be attached by specifying the `spec.storageClass` field.
 To work with the CouchDB Operator, storage classes must support the following:

  * Dynamic volume provisioning.
  * `ReadWriteOnce` access modes.